-Recording Connection mentor Jim Martignetti of Off the Wall Studio in Tyngsborough, Massachusetts, recorded and mixed a hip-hop track entitled “Kings of Kings” by D.One which features none other than the legendary Inspectah Deck of Wu-Tang Clan, one of the preeminent hip-hop groups of all time.
+Recording Connection mentor Jim Martignetti of Off the Wall Studio recorded and mixed a hip-hop track entitled “Kings of Kings” by D.One which features none other than the legendary Inspectah Deck of Wu-Tang Clan, one of the preeminent hip-hop groups of all time.

 RRF had the rare opportunity to talk with Inspectah Deck about hip-hop, dreams, celebrity and making it in today’s social-media crazy world.

 The Inspectah also had some choice advice for today’s up-and-comers.
 Here’s a few excepts from out exclusive with Inspectah Deck and Jim Martignetti.
 Hit the link to the video for more 411.